 Finding mountaineering documentaries and movies is a hassle because no streaming or on-demand service seems to be able to carry more than one or two at a time.
-Thankfully, YouTube is an entire resource for some of the best K2 docs out there – now, whether or not it’s legal, is “unknown.”
-These are some of the best ones we’ve found.
+Thankfully, YouTube is an entire resource for some of the best K2 docs out there.
+Now, whether or not it’s legal, is “unknown.”
+These are some of the best K2 mountaineering documentaries you can watch on YouTube that we’ve found.

 This BBC documentary covers the history of K2’s most devastating expeditions and its most successful.
 It features footage of the first man to ascend the mountain, Achille Compagnoni, and others.
-The film features a plethora of original historical footage of some of the most memorable expeditions.
+The film features a plethora of original historical footage of some of the most memorable expeditions as well.

 In August of 2008, several international expeditions made an assault on K2, by the end of the expedition, 11 climbers had been killed.
 The survivors were met with controversy over contradicting reports on what actually occurred on the mountain.
 This documentary covers the events of the 2008 K2 Disaster, the mountain’s most tragic event to date.